 4620.
 Administration.
-In accordance with the requirements of 47 USC s.332 c (7)(B), and until such requirements are modified, amended or repealed in regulating the placement, construction and modification of personal wireless service facilities, the administration of this Section shall be undertaken in the following manner; it shall not unreasonably discriminate among providers of functionally equivalent services, and is not intended to prohibit or have the effect of prohibiting the provision of personal wireless services.
-This Section shall not regulate the placement, construction and modification of personal wireless service facilities on the basis of the environmental effects of radio frequency emissions to the extent that such facilities comply with the Federal Communications Commission's regulations concerning such emissions.
+In accordance with the requirements of 47 USC s.332 c (7)(B), and until such requirements are modified, amended or repealed in regulating the placement, construction and modification of personal wireless service facilities, the administration of this Section shall be undertaken in the following manner; it shall not unreasonably discriminate among providers of functionally equivalent services, and is not intended to prohibit or have the effect of prohibiting the provision of personal wireless service facilities on the basis of the environmental effects of radio frequency emissions to the extent that such facilities comply with the Federal Communications Commission's regulations concerning such emissions.